What is Oak Flat / Chi’chil Bildagoteel?

 The Apache Stronghold and the fight for Oak Flat is a spiritual movement.
 Everything’s done through prayers, that’s how we are as indigenous people.
 Prayer was first before anything else.
 But we ask you to reach out to your governments, reach out to your congresses all over, because it’s forest land, it’s federal land.
 Anybody in this world can fight for it.

-Before the land transfer takes place and mining can begin, the Forest Service must conduct an environmental impact review of the proposed project.
-For now, they have withdrawn their report and delayed the land review.
-However, the language in the bill that authorized copper mining in Oak Flat makes it extremely likely that Resolution Copper will receive the land, which is currently federally protected national forest, regardless of what is found in the study.
+Despite a lengthy environmental review process that is still underway, the language in the bill that authorized copper mining in Oak Flat makes it extremely likely that Resolution Copper will receive the land, which is currently federally protected national forest, regardless of what is found in the review.
 Given this, Representative Grijalva of Arizona and Senator Sanders of Vermont have introduced the Save Oak Flat Act to officially repeal the section of the 2015 defense bill that authorized the project.

-- If you are in the US, ask your representatives here and here to support the Save Oak Flat Act to permanently undo the land transfer
+- If you are in the US, ask your representatives to support the Save Oak Flat Act to permanently undo the land transfer

 - Call or write AZ Senator Mark Kelly & AZ Senator Kyrsten Sinema and ask them to cosponsor and support the Save Oak Flat Act (H.R.
 1884 and S.915).